 Patchface emerged from the sea with his body and vital functions intact.
 He talks and sings, capers about and compared to Drogo, has only partially lost his wits.
 Patchface’s miraculous survival is still a mystery but let’s consider what the smallfolk think:

 The fisherfolk liked to say a mermaid had taught him to breathe water in return for his seed. aCoK, Prologue

-Now this is an awful prospect but what if a semi-raised Robb Stark would have to copulate with a woman to improve his undead condition?
+Now this is an awful prospect, but what if a semi-raised Robb Stark would have to copulate with a woman to improve his undead condition?
 Or a corpse for that matter?
 Perhaps to revive his breathing capacity as suggested by the fisherfolk?
 Ramsey’s first Reek enjoyed violating the corpses of women while they were still warm.
 In fact, the connection between raping a woman and returning from death is in line with the wolf’s head observation and demonstrated by the same event:

-And since we are talking about Robb Stark’s transformation to Night’s King, well, Night’s King was said to have chased and loved a woman as cold as ice, with eyes like blue stars, his corpse bride.
+Since we are talking about Robb Stark’s transformation to Night’s King, well, Night’s King was said to have chased and loved a woman as cold as ice, with eyes like blue stars, his corpse bride.